Dr. Julio Frenk, Chair

 Former Secretary of Health and Family Welfare, India

 Ms. Rao has over twenty years of experience in the health sector in India at the state and national level.
 Most recently, she served as the Secretary of the Ministry of Health and Family Welfare of India and led the launch of the first national program for non-communicable diseases.
 Ms. Rao has represented India on Boards of the World Health Organization, Global Fund, and UNAIDS.
 She is co-chair of the WHO’s Advisory Panel on Developing a Global Health Systems Research Strategy and a founding Board member of the Public Health Foundation of India.

-The Hon.
-Dr. Timothy Thahane
+Mr. Timothy Thahane

-Minister of Energy, Meteorology and Water Affairs, and former Minister of Finance, Lesotho
+Former Minister of Energy, Meteorology and Water Affairs, and Minister of Finance, Lesotho

 Dr. Thahane served as the Executive Director of the Africa Group at the World Bank from 1976-1978.
 He was Lesotho’s ambassador to the United States from 1978-1980 after which he became Vice President and Secretary to the World Bank and its Affiliates.
 Dr. Thahane was Deputy Governor of the South African Reserve Bank from 1996-2001, and was appointed to the Lesotho Cabinet as Minister of Finance and Development Planning in 2002.
 He held that position until 2012 when he was appointed Minister of Energy, Meteorology and Water Affairs.
 Memorial University of Newfoundland, St. Johns awarded Dr. Thahane an LLD (Honoris Causa) in recognition of his contributions to finance in 1999.